killmur/Pool-Club-App/README.md

 ## 📜 License

-© 2025 University of Limerick Pool Club.
+© 2025 Killian Murnane.
 All rights reserved.

 This project is intended for internal club use only.
 Redistribution, commercial use, or derivative works are prohibited without express written permission from the UL Pool Club executive committee.